 Data from the second cohort, combining glembatumumab vedotin and varlilumab, were presented at the Society for Immunotherapy of Cancer's (SITC) 32nd Annual Meeting in November 2017.
 The cohort enrolled 34 patients with unresectable stage IV melanoma.
 All patients had been heavily pre-treated (median prior therapies = 3; range 1-8) and had progressed during or after checkpoint inhibitor (CPI) therapy (median prior CPI therapies = 2; range 1-4).
 Almost all patients had received ipilimumab (n=26; 76%) and/or anti-PD-1/anti-PD-L1 (n=34; 100%) therapy.
 Nine patients presented with BRAF mutation, and eleven had prior treatment with BRAF or BRAF/MEK targeted agents.
 Median PFS for all patients was 2.6 months (95% CI: 1.4, 2.8), and median OS for all patients was 6.4 months (95% CI: 3.2, 8.3).
 One of 31 patients eligible for response evaluation experienced a confirmed partial response (3%), and an additional two patients also experienced single timepoint partial responses.
 52% of patients experienced stable disease (minimum of six or more weeks).
 A 19% disease control rate (patients without progression for greater than three months) was demonstrated.
-The safety profile was consistent with prior studies of glembatumumab vedotin, and there was no evidence of additive toxicity associated with the combination.
-Biological effects of varlilumab were consistent with prior observations and did not appear to be impacted by the addition of an ADC.
+The safety profile was consistent with prior observations and did not appear to be impacted by the addition of an ADC.
 Modest clinical benefit in the combination could be due to multiple factors, including potential lack of sensitivity to immunotherapy in patients with checkpoint refractory disease, many of whom progressed so rapidly that they experienced a very short duration of varlilumab treatment (median 2 doses); a possible dearth of antigen presenting cells in tumors; and the potential for immune checkpoint molecules to remain unblocked without checkpoint inhibitor therapy.
 Future cohorts are designed to address some of these potential factors.
-No significant correlation between rash and outcome
+No significant correlation between rash and outcome was observed but will continue to be monitored in future cohorts.